ossia/score-docs/docs/quick-start/saving-recalling-devices-state.md

 ---
 layout: default

 title: "Saving & recalling devices' state"
+description: "Saving & recalling devices' state"

 parent: Quick start
 nav_order: 3

 permalink: /quick-start/saving-and-recalling-devices-state.html
-category: "site-score"

-description: "Saving & recalling devices' state"

-tag: "Presentation"
-visible: true
 ---

 *Score* provides a number of tools to author precise control of the various devices involved in your project.
 Here we will focus on two basic elements: